 Once you’ve mastered these basics you’ll be ready to explore the full range of things you can do with your arse.
 Toys, positions… fisting?

 Come along to ACON’s Arse Class to learn more about these techniques as well as discussing group sex, sex on premises venues and how to maximise your pleasure while staying safe.

-We’ll share tips on how you can have an anal orgasm and you’ll get to hear from an experienced panel of guys who can share their tips and tricks to help you be a power bottom, or give more pleasure to the bottoms in your life!
+We’ll share tips on how you can have an anal orgasm along with other tips and tricks to help you be a power bottom, or give more pleasure to the bottoms in your life!

 As well as this, you’ll meet a group of new friends to share your experiences with.

 Follow these tips and be the best bottom you can be!